Choosing the Right Dog for a Rural Environment

-Even though a dog may be adorable as a puppy, it doesn’t necessarily mean he will grow to be the right dog for your environment and needs.
+Even though a dog may be adorable as a puppy, it doesn’t necessarily mean he or she will grow to be the right dog for your environment and needs.
 Whether you’re searching for a buddy to run in the woods or a reliable farmhand, understand that a show dog is not a working dog.
-Even though a border collie is typically a great breed for farm work, if he is from show-dog parents, chances are good that those natural instincts or herding traits may have been weeded out.
+Even though a border collie is typically a great breed for farm work, if he or she is from show-dog parents, chances are good that those natural instincts or herding traits may have been weeded out.

 According to Off the Grid News, a great way to make sure you’re off to a great start with your country canine is to only work with breeders who raise working dogs.

 Nutrition is key to a successful and happy dog, so feeding him or her a balanced diet made specifically for their activity levels is important.
 When looking for food for your working dog, look for highly-digestible ingredients that support muscle tissue, stamina and energy.